Learning that you have a pituitary abnormality can be scary. Here is what to know as you prepare for a visit to your healthcare provider.

 The majority of pituitary gland tumors are non-functioning.

 This means that the abnormality does not produce extra hormone.
-Typically, microadenomas that are less than 10 millimeters in size are small enough to not cause any symptoms whatsoever, and do not require any intervention apart from potential follow-up imaging to ensure there is no significant change in size.
+Those that are less than 10 millimeters in size are small enough to not cause any symptoms, and do not require any intervention apart from potential follow-up imaging to ensure there is no significant change in size.

-Some large non-functioning pituitary abnormalities, usually macroadenomas, cause a decline in vision and can lower some pituitary hormone levels.
+Some large non-functioning pituitary abnormalities cause a decline in vision and can lower some pituitary hormone levels.
 Many of these will need treatment.
 Lab testing is used to decide if surgery or medicine is the best treatment.

 Pituitary gland tumors are rarely the cause of headaches.

-While it is common that headaches are the reason for MRIs to be ordered, it is relatively rare that pituitary abnormalities are the cause of headaches, particularly if they are small.
+While headaches are a common reason for MRIs to be ordered, pituitary abnormalities are rarely the cause of headaches, particularly if they are small.

 Blood and other lab testing will be required to evaluate your abnormality.

-The way specialists address these questions is usually through blood testing, though sometimes additional urine or saliva testing is needed.
+Specialists usually address these questions through blood testing, though sometimes additional urine or saliva testing is needed.
 When the results are available, they typically provide a roadmap for your provider.

 If your test results indicate need for treatment, you will need a coordinated plan of care.

 If yours is a functioning tumor or is a relatively large abnormality, treatment may be necessary.
-If the abnormality is a prolactinoma, it will likely be treated with medication.
+If the abnormality is a prolactinoma (a non-cancerous pituitary tumor that produces too much hormone), it will likely be treated with medication.
 All other functioning or large tumors are generally first treated with pituitary surgery.

-If surgery is recommended, it is best to find a pituitary center that coordinates care between endocrinology and neurosurgery, Dr. Utz said.
-“At VUMC, a new patient is scheduled to see endocrinology and neurosurgery usually the same day,” she explained.
+If surgery is recommended, it is best to find a pituitary center that coordinates care between endocrinology and neurosurgery, Utz said.
+“At VUMC, a new patient is scheduled to see these specialists usually the same day,” she explained.
 “We meet and discuss every patient who comes to the pituitary clinic and then together we make a plan to ensure care is as smooth and coordinated as possible.”

 Pituitary disorders can disrupt the regulation of many hormone systems in the body, which can affect your health in many ways.
 Vanderbilt’s Pituitary Center provides comprehensive, long-term treatment and care for adults with pituitary disorders.